Expo Park is so not ready for its close up

 One of my very favorite people to talk to about how to make Los Angeles better is Juan Matute, deputy director of UCLA’s Institute of Transportation Studies.
 Here's us way back in 2019 talking about how to improve public transit — all of which still holds up five years later.
 Listen just to hear how quickly he spits out bus ridership stats on the Vermont corridor!

-More recently I spoke with Juan for my Dwell story on how LA can pull off a car-free games, where I mentioned that he's coordinating this year's UCLA Lake Arrowhead Symposium Mega Events: Major Opportunities.
+More recently I spoke with Matute for my Dwell story on how LA can pull off a car-free games, where I mentioned that he's coordinating this year's UCLA Lake Arrowhead Symposium Mega Events: Major Opportunities.
 For three days in October, attendees will hear from an impressive roster of speakers — I'll be there, too, and you can use the code TORCHED to get $200 off regular registration tickets — with the goal of "developing concrete plans for leveraging these megaevents to create lasting public benefits."
 Since these are the very same topics we’re interested in here at Torched, I thought it would be illuminating to peek inside the plans for the symposium one month out.
-I talked to Juan about LA’s regional planning vacuum, the promise of "Olympic lanes," the importance of gathering places, and the one megaevent-related topic that’s not getting nearly enough attention.
+I talked to Matute about LA’s regional planning vacuum, the promise of "Olympic lanes," the importance of gathering places, and the one megaevent-related topic that’s not getting nearly enough attention.

 Torched: I don’t know about you, but it’s been disappointing tracking the actual physical legacy of the last two games.
 All you have left of 1984 in Expo Park are these hundred or so crumbling benches.